japeral/Bedinino/README.md

 Bedinino
 ========

-Bedinino is an electronic control unit open source Project for Bedini monopole motor/generator systems.
+Bedinino is an electronic control unit open source project for Bedini monopole motor/generator systems.

 It is intended for improve system COP (Coefficient Of Performance), and help other people as a platform for start researching this Free Energy devices.